hhg7/MatPlotLib-Simple/Matplotlib-Simple-0.311/README.md

     title => '"war\'s end"',                  # apostrophe: likewise

 Without those quotes the generated Python is a syntax error rather than a mislabelled plot, so the mistake is loud.

-Use **double** quotes when quoting text yourself.  `suptitle` in particular is emitted twice — once for the subplot and once for the figure — and the second pass runs its own quoting rules over the text, which turns single-quoted text into `plt.suptitle(''a, b'')`.
-Double quotes survive both passes.

-Every other option is passed through as written, so text inside `legend`, `text` and friends is Python syntax throughout: `legend => 'loc = "upper left"'`.
+Every other option is passed through as written, so text inside `legend`, `text` and friends is Python syntax
+throughout: `legend => 'loc = "upper left"'`.

 # Color Bars (colorbars)